mp-se/chamber-controller/README.md

 * Fixing issue with beer button not hidden when ble tempsensor is not found or ble scanning is disabled
 * Refactored TFT UI so it can be run in simulator on my laptop
+* Updated all dependecies to latest versions
+* Added attributes to mdns broadcast for use in my other software

 ## 0.6.0